As a community foundation, the Clayoquot Biosphere Trust (CBT) provides funding:

 • the government of Canada or British Columbia.

 The complete information is available on Canada Revenue Agency’s website.
-Local sports teams and individuals, for example, do not meet the eligibility requirements under Canada Revenue Agency legislation.

 The CBT is not able to provide funding to ineligible groups via a flow-through arrangement with qualified donees.